themegrill/colormag/readme.txt

 /**********************************************************/

 == Changelog ==
+== TBD ==
+* Fix - Option for hiding blog/static page on front page not working on certain condition.
+* Fix - Option for disabling Featured Image on single post not working on certain condition.

 = Version - 2.1.1 - 2022-03-25 =
 * Fix - Elementor\Scheme_Color is deprecated.
 * Fix - _register_controls is deprecated.